nowisesys/citrus-application/README.md

 ## Requirements

-Command line parsing is handled by citrus-options and should be installed.
+Command line parsing is handled by citrus-options and should be installed as a pre-requisite.

 ## Building